ucsd-cse11-w22/ucsd-cse11-w22.github.io/help-hours.md

 There are two ways to get general help, remotely or in the labs.
 Checkoffs for assignments can be done through student help hours _either_ remotely over Zoom or in-person.

+## What are checkoffs?
+For any assignment in this class, you have 3 opportunities to get full credit.
+A "checkoff" refers to when you get something graded by a tutor during Student Help Hours.

+1. If you finish your assignment before the deadline to submit, you can get it graded early at student help hours.
+Your tutor will walk through your submissions with you and assign you a grade.
+If you get full credit (a 2), you're done with the assignment and there is no need to submit again.
+But, if you get a 1, consider the next options below.
+This is your first chance to receive full credit.

+2. There is also the traditional option of simply submitting your code on Gradescope before the deadline. *This is not a checkoff, so you do not come to help hours.* You simply submit to Gradescope and our graders will assign you a grade asynchronously.
+If you didn't get full credit at early checkoff or if you didn't go to any checkoff, you should submit like this.
+This is your second chance to receive full credit.

+3. *After* the deadline has passed and all assignments have been asynchronously graded, you have another chance to get full credit if you have not already.
+This is called a late checkoff.
+There will be a Gradescope assignment for each PA labeled "Late/Resubmit".
+You should submit your late assignment there and then come in to tutor student help hours to be assigned a grade.

+So, you can only get a checkoff during steps 1 and 3 above.
+Step 2 is the typical way of submitting an assignment.
+If you get fully credit during any of these 3 steps, you are done and do not resubmit for any following steps!

 ## Student Help Hours (with tutors)
 We should make a distinction that when we say "Student Help Hours", we are referring to times that you may meet with tutors and TAs to receive help or assignment checkoffs.
 Office hours to